dsaiztc/AndroidBluetoothConnection/README.md

 # AndroidBluetoothConnection

-Trying to understand a little bit more about how Bluetooth protocol works on Android devices, I build that simple Android library.
+Trying to understand a little bit more about how Bluetooth protocol works on Android devices, I've built this simple Android library.

 It is based on [Android official documentation](http://developer.android.com/guide/topics/connectivity/bluetooth.html) (and also based on their example: [Bluetooth Chat](https://android.googlesource.com/platform/development/+/25b6aed7b2e01ce7bdc0dfa1a79eaf009ad178fe/samples/BluetoothChat)).